lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In this example, the L2 MTU becomes reduced just before sending the "W=2, FCN=19" fragment, leaving space for only 1 tile in each forthcoming SCHC Fragment.
 Before retransmissions, the 73 tiles are carried by a total of 25 SCHC Fragments, the last 9 being of smaller size.

-Note: other sequences of events (e.g. regarding when ACKs are sent by the Receiver) are also allowed by this specification.
+Note: other sequences of events (e.g., regarding when ACKs are sent by the Receiver) are also allowed by this specification.
 Profiles may restrict this flexibility.

 {{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, with N=3, WINDOW_SIZE=7 and no loss.